TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- make no router default for dedicated servers tbh

+- the counter is fucked up of course
+- show enemy silhouettes in spectator

 - we'll have to update to the latest version of yojimbo at some point